marcin-sielski/computer-pointer-controller/README.md

    Frames per second: 11.997196852465768
    ```

-Let's run the benchmarks on the video file to confirm the intuition.
+Let's run the benchmark tests on the video file to confirm the intuition.

 1. Benchmark with use of default parameters (reference)